 Location scouting made easy!

 Not a member yet?
-Learn about the Lenspiration membership here, or read on to learn more about the Scouting Guide is and view a sample guide at the end.
+Create a membership account here (first month is free), or read on to learn more about the Scouting Guide is and view a sample guide at the end.

 Regardless of the genre they enjoy, I would venture to say that just about every photographer loves to explore!
 But successful on-location exploration comes only after careful online scouting and research.
 What locations are worth visiting to photograph?
-What are my options for vantage points?
+Where are other's options on the best vantage points?
 How will the light lay at different times of day?
-What’s the best time of day or year to visit?
+What's the best time of day or year to visit?
 Will it be closed in winter?
 Will there be entrance or parking fees?
 What helpful things can I expect to encounter while exploring a new area with my camera for the first time?

 Or how about this question: what field notes do you want to record about your favorite shooting locations?!

 And what better place is there to store your field notes than on a map where others could benefit as well?
 With your help, the Landscape Locations Guide will make online scouting and research a whole lot easier and time-efficient for any photographer, beginner or pro!
 Glean, store and share important field notes for locations all across North America.

 How do I use the Landscape Locations Guide?